citp/privacy-policy-historical/e/ev/eve/everythingbutwater.com.md

-> *The following text is extracted and transformed from the everythingbutwater.com privacy policy that was archived on 2017-07-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170714024057id_/https%3A//www.everythingbutwater.com/policy/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the everythingbutwater.com privacy policy that was archived on 2018-09-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180906161933id_/https%3A//www.everythingbutwater.com/policy/privacy.html) for the most accurate reproduction.*

 # Privacy Statement | Everything But Water

-##  Effective: June 22, 2016
+##  Effective: May 25, 2018

 ##  Collection and Use of Information